smaakage85/shit/README.md

 <img src="logo.png" alt="Shit Commit" width="300"/>
 </p>

-`shit commit` is a convenient Git life-hack and productivity booster targeting lazy programmers.
+`shit commit` is a next-level Git life-hack and productivity booster targeting lazy programmers.
 It works with both Linux and MacOS operating systems.

 Without any further ado: **LET THE SHITSHOW BEGIN**!